David Sanger (organist)

-David John Sanger (17 April 1947 – 28 May 2010) was a concert organist, professor and president of the Royal College of Organists.
+David John Sanger (17 April 1947 – 28 May 2010) was a British concert organist, professor and president of the Royal College of Organists.

 Biography

 Sanger was educated at Eltham College and the Royal Academy of Music.
 His teachers included Susi Jeans, Marie-Claire Alain and Anton Heiller.

 His career as a performer was launched when he won first prize in two international competitions: St Albans, England in 1969 and Kiel, Germany in 1972.
 After this, he toured as a solo recitalist.
 His discography spans the music of several centuries, and includes the complete organ works of Franck, the complete organ symphonies of Louis Vierne, and works by Liszt and Lefébure-Wély.
 He also recorded the complete organ music of Bach for Meridian Records.

 He toured many countries as recitalist – Germany, Denmark, Sweden, Norway, Finland, Belgium, the Netherlands, Austria, Italy, France, Russia, Iceland, the United States, Mexico and South Korea – as well as giving many recitals in the British Isles, notably at the BBC Proms at the Royal Albert Hall, The Royal Festival Hall, the City of London Festival, the Bath Festival, the Chester Festival, the West Riding Cathedrals' Festival, and many similar occasions.
 He gave Master Classes in many places including Copenhagen, Stockholm and Oslo, and was 'Headmaster' of the Church Music Seminar in Bergen for fourteen years.
 He was frequently partnered by Hans Fagius from Sweden for Organ Duet Concerts.